 So basically you can think of your network as a team game, and to win, every player has to perform well.
-I read somewhere on the web that said: "A network speed depends on its lowest denominator".
+I read this somewhere on the web that said: “A network speed depends on its lowest denominator“.

 It means that if you have modem/router capable of 100 Mbps speed but your internet connection is capped at 50 Mbps, you’ll only get a maximum of 50 Mbps speed.